-What Is Sugar?
+So, What Exactly is Sugar?

 Sugar comes in a few forms, namely sucrose, fructose, and glucose.
 Sucrose is the scientific name for table sugar, which is made up of fructose and glucose.
 Glucose and fructose are the sugars found in foods ranging from fruits and vegetables to dairy, grains, and processed foods.

-Is All Sugar Harmful?
+Is All Sugar Bad?

-Not All Sweeteners Are Created Equal
+But Not All Sweeteners Are Created Equal

 What Makes a Sweetener Unhealthy?

-Glucose and fructose are also found in processed foods, but often in their refined, isolated forms (like high-fructose corn syrup, which is a highly concentrated fructose derived from corn).
+Glucose and fructose are also found in processed foods, but often in their refined, isolated forms (like high-fructose corn syrup, which is a highly concentrated fructose from corn).

 What Makes a Sweetener Healthy?